 Bearing this in mind, a change process can therefore be defined as change that takes place within the receiving environment as a result of an intervention.
 A potential social impact follows as a result of the change process occurring.
-However, a change process can only result in impact once is experienced by the an it as such individual/household/community/organisation on a physical and/or cognitive level.
+However, a change process can result experienced only in an impact once it is as such bv the individual/household/community/organisation on a physical and/or cognitive level.